soroush/graphicsmagick/www/Hg.rst

 The best place to look for the latest version of Mercurial (`Hg`) is at the Mercurial_ web site.
-Most free operating systems (e.g. Linux, OpenSolaris, and \*BSD) will offer a version of Mercurial as an installable package and it may already be installed on your system.
+Most free operating systems (e.g. Linux, OpenIndiana, and \*BSD) will offer a version of Mercurial as an installable package and it may already be installed on your system.
 We recommend use of TortoiseHg_ on Microsoft Windows systems since it provides a very nice graphical interface.
 TortoiseHg_ is also